Electrostatic correlation induced ion condensation and charge inversion in multivalent electrolytes: Conclusions

 \section{Conclusions}

 We have modified the Gaussian renormalized fluctuation theory by including the excluded volume effect to study ion condensation and charge inversion for multivalent electrolyte solutions in contact with a charged plate.
 Our results show a surface charge induced formation of a 3D condensed layer of ions near the surface.
 We have developed a boundary layer approach to capture the giant difference in the ion correlation between the condensed layer near the surface and the diffuse layer outside.
 In pure multivalent salt solutions, if the amount of condensed ion is large enough, charge inversion occurs.
 However, we found that ion condensation is necessary but not sufficient for charge inversion.
 In agreement with experiments\cite{VanDerHeyden2006ChargeCurrents,Martin-Molina2008ChargeSimulations} and simulations\cite{Hsiao2006Salt-inducedPolyelectrolytes}, the effective surface potential exhibits a non-monotonic dependence on the salt concentration.
 Charge inversion is predicted to only occur in the intermediate salt concentration regime.
-This non-monotonic behavior of charge inversion followed by its eventual disappearance is explained by the competition between the correlation effect and translational entropy of ions.
+This non-monotonic behavior of charge inversion, followed by its eventual disappearance, is explained by the competition between the correlation effect and translational entropy of ions.
+This competition can be accurately modeled by our theory because it systematically includes the inhomogeneous correlations, finite charge spread on the ion, and the translational entropy of solvent through the incompressibility constraint.
 Our theory provides the first framework to capture both the onset of charge inversion and the double layer structure responsible for the non-monotonic dependence of effective surface potential, hence revealing the underlying physics behind the observations.

 Furthermore, the effective electrostatic potential for electrolyte mixtures is also investigated.
 Our calculations show that the initial addition of monovalent salt to a multivalent salt solution results in decay in charge inversion, finally restoring the original sign of effective surface potential.
 Continued increase of monovalent counterions leads to a minimum in the effective surface potential, which then increases and ultimately approaches zero at very high salt concentrations.
 Our theory provides the first qualitative agreement with experimental results\cite{VanDerHeyden2006ChargeCurrents} on this non-monotonic behavior of effective surface potential in multivalent and monovalent electrolyte mixtures.